nidhiy7/Power-BI-Interview-Question-Fresher/README.md

 - Statistical Functions: GEOMEAN, MEDIAN
 - Other Functions: UNION, INTERSECT, EXCEPT, NATURALINNERJOIN, NATURALLEFTEROUTERJOIN, SUMMARIZECOLUMNS, ISEMPTY, VAR
+- Time Intelligence Functions: DAX offers a set of specialized functions for time intelligence analysis.
+These functions, such as TOTALYTD, SAMEPERIODLASTYEAR, and DATESBETWEEN, allow for calculations based on specific time periods, year-to-date analysis, and comparisons across different time frames.

 ### 13) What is special or unique about the CALCULATE and CALCULATETABLE functions?
  These are the only functions that allow you to modify the filter context of measures or tables.